su2code/su2code.github.io/_docs_v7/Container-Development.md

 The files for the creation of the containers can found in the [Docker-Builds](https://github.com/su2code/Docker-Builds) repository.
 Currently we have three different containers:

 - **build-su2**: Based on Ubuntu 20.04 (GCC v9.4.0, OpenMPI v4.0.3) it features all necessary packages that are needed to compile SU2.
 Furthermore a script is provided (set as the [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint)) that will checkout and compile a specific branch with provided build options.
-- **test-su2**: Based on the latest **build-su2** container.
+- **test-su2**: Based on the corresponding version of the **build-su2** container.
 Includes a script that checks out the test cases and the tutorials and runs a specified test script.
-- **build-su2-cross**:  Based on the latest **build-su2** container it features an environment to create binaries for Linux, MacOS and Windows.
+- **build-su2-cross**:  Based on the corresponding version of the **build-su2** container.
+It features an environment to create binaries for Linux, MacOS and Windows.
 All libraries are linked statically (including a custom build MPICH v3.3.2) with the binaries if a host file is specified in order achieve portability.
 For more information have a look at the [ReadMe](https://github.com/su2code/Docker-Builds/blob/master/build_cross/README.md).
 - **build-su2-tsan**: Based on the same setup as **build-su2**, this container is intended to build SU2 with the thread sanitizer for automatic data race detection.
 To this end, it features a custom gcc build and provides a preconfigured environment for building with the thread sanitizer.
-- **test-su2-tsan**: Like **test-su2** but based on the latest **build-su2-tsan** container instead.
+- **test-su2-tsan**: Like **test-su2** but based on the corresponding version of the **build-su2-tsan** container instead.
 Can be used like **test-su2** and is intended for testing for data races.

 **Note:** The build containers *do not* include binaries to run SU2, and they are not intended to do so (except for running the regression tests).

 It is assumed that you have added your linux username to the `docker` group, like it is explained [here](https://docs.docker.com/install/linux/linux-postinstall/).
 Otherwise `sudo` is required to run docker.
 There also a [rootless version](https://docs.docker.com/engine/security/rootless/) available.

 The most recent versions of prebuilt container images can be found in the [GitHub container registry](https://github.com/orgs/su2code/packages).
-You can click on an image to see its versions and the command for pulling it, e.g., `docker pull ghcr.io/su2code/su2/build-su2:230704-1323`.
+You can click on an image to see its versions and the command for pulling it, e.g., `docker pull ghcr.io/su2code/su2/build-su2:230704-1323` for a specific version of **build-su2**.

 In the following we give a small overview on how to use the containers to compile and run the tests.
 We will only cover basic commands for docker.
 If you are interested in learning more, check out the [official documentation](https://docs.docker.com/).